JulienSimonin/Best-Project/CEO-Bautista_README.md

 ## Expected visualizations
 ![Sample of a alpha diversity boxplot](https://raw.githubusercontent.com/JulienSimonin/Best-Project/refs/heads/main/Sample%20Photo.jpg)

+## Sample publications
+This type of visualization can be used for analyzing the biodiversity of multiple communities.
+This is a [sample publication](https://smujo.id/biodiv/article/view/13590) that utizilies such graph.

 ## Steps in creating boxplots in R
 - Set working directory
 ```